Kumatetsu/kata-bowling/README.md

 # kata-php-skeleton

-kata-php-skeleton is a template for kata in php.
+kata-php-skeleton is a template for kata in php with TDD.

-unit tests are ready for tdd !

 # how to use it
 1. [Init your github repository](https://github.com/new)